 Used to explicitly configure a FilterSecurityMetadataSource bean for use with a FilterSecurityInterceptor.
-Usually only needed if you are configuring a FilterChainProxy explicitly, rather than using the">h
+Usually only needed if you are configuring a FilterChainProxy explicitly, rather than using the<http> element.
+The intercept-url elements used should only contain pattern, method and access attributes.
+Any others will result in a configuration error.